-- 59. The FRC and the Member may negotiate a settlement agreement, including the sanction to be imposed in accordance with paragraph 8 of the Scheme.
-In recognition of the benefits of such settlement agreements, it is appropriate to adjust the amount of any Fine and/or other sanction that might otherwise have been imposed to reflect the stage at which a settlement agreement was reached. - 60.
-Normally, it will be inappropriate to reduce the period during which a Member is to be precluded from practising to reflect a settlement because the primary purpose of such a sanction is to protect the public.
-Therefore, any settlement adjustment will generally apply only to any Fine to be imposed. - 61.
-For the purpose of providing guidance on the scale of any settlement adjustment, the FRC recommends that a case should be divided into three stages and a settlement factor applied to each stage: - a.
-Stage (1) the period from receipt by the Member of the decision to commence an investigation in accordance with paragraph 7(4) of the Scheme until the delivery of a Formal Complaint in accordance with paragraph 7(11) of the Scheme a reduction of between 20 and 35%; - b.
-Stage (2) the period from delivery of a Formal Complaint in accordance with paragraph 7(11) until the commencement of the hearing of the Formal Complaint by the Tribunal a reduction of up to 20%; - c.
-Stage (3) the period following the commencement of the hearing of the Formal

-Complaint by the Tribunal until the final conclusion of the case, including any appeals - no reduction.
+68. The FRC and the Member may negotiate a settlement agreement, including the sanction to be imposed in accordance with paragraph 8 of the Scheme.
+In recognition of the benefits of such settlement agreements, it is appropriate to adjust the amount of any Fine and/or other sanction that might otherwise have been imposed to reflect the stage at which a settlement agreement was reached.

+- 69. Normally, it will be inappropriate to reduce the period during which a Member is to be precluded from practising to reflect a settlement because the primary purpose of such a sanction is to protect the public.
+Therefore, any settlement adjustment will generally apply only to any Fine to be imposed. - 70.
+For the purpose of providing guidance on the scale of any settlement adjustment, the FRC recommends that a case should be divided into five stages and a settlement discount applied to each stage:3 - a.
+Stage (1) the period from receipt by the Member of the decision to commence an investigation in accordance with paragraph 7(4) of the Scheme up to and including 28 days4 after the delivery of the Proposed Formal Complaint in accordance with paragraph 7(10) of the Scheme a reduction of between 20 and 35%; - b.
+Stage (2) the period from 29 days after the delivery of the Proposed Formal Complaint in accordance with paragraph 7(10) of the Schemeup to and including the delivery of the Formal Complaint in accordance with paragraph 7(11) - a reduction of between 10 and 20%; - c.
+Stage (3) the period from delivery of the Formal Complaint in accordance with paragraph 7(11) of the Scheme up to and including 29 days prior to the Hearing of the Formal Complaint a reduction of up to 10%. - d.
+Stage (4) the period from 28 days prior to the commencement of the Hearing of the Formal Complaint up to and including the day prior to the commencement of the Hearing a reduction of up to 5%. - e.
+Stage (5) the period from the commencement of the Hearing of the Formal Complaint by the Tribunal until the final conclusion of the case, including any appeals no reduction.

-- 62. An adjustment to reflect a settlement at the higher end of any range will only be appropriate if the Member or admits substantially all the heads of complaint of the Formal Complaint or does so at an early stage of the case.
-If the Member is prepared to admit some but not all the heads of the Formal Complaint, the discount applicable will depend on the extent and significance of the admissions as well as the stage at which those admissions were made. - 63.
-Where, Executive Counsel and the Member attempt to agree an appropriate discount, but are unable to do so, the discount to be applied shall be determined by those responsible for authorising the settlement agreement in accordance with paragraph 8 of the Scheme.
+The exercise of any discount is within the discretion of the relevant decision maker.

+71. Where, Executive Counsel and the Member attempt to agree an appropriate discount, but are unable to do so, the discount to be applied shall be determined by those responsible for authorising the settlement agreement in accordance with paragraph 8 of the Scheme.